krzemienski/awesome-from-stars/README.md

 * [Re4son/Pocket-Kali-live-build](https://github.com/Re4son/Pocket-Kali-live-build): Debian live build for the Pocket-Kali
 * [stefanprodan/podinfo](https://github.com/stefanprodan/podinfo): Go microservice template for Kubernetes
 * [containers/podman](https://github.com/containers/podman): Podman: A tool for managing OCI containers and pods.
-* [containers/podman-desktop](https://github.com/containers/podman-desktop): Podman Desktop - A graphical tool for developing on containers and Kubernetes
+* [containers/podman-desktop](https://github.com/containers/podman-desktop): Podman Desktop is the best free and open source tool to work with Containers and Kubernetes for developers.
+Get an intuitive and user-friendly interface to effortlessly build, manage, and deploy containers and Kubernetes — all from your desktop.
 * [marhkb/pods](https://github.com/marhkb/pods): Keep track of your podman containers
 * [kizitonwose/PodsUpdater](https://github.com/kizitonwose/PodsUpdater): A macOS app that helps you manage dependency releases in your Podfile.
 * [python-poetry/poetry](https://github.com/python-poetry/poetry): Python packaging and dependency management made easy